Category Filter

 American Gastroenterological Association

 In 2003, the American Gastroenterological Association produced a medical position statement on short bowel syndrome and intestinal transplantation.
 It recommends dietary, medical, and surgical solutions.
-Indications for intestinal transplantation mirror those of CMS.
-The guidelines acknowledge the limitations of transplant for these patients.
+Indications for intestinal transplantation mirror those of Centers for Medicare & Medicaid Services (CMS).
+The guidelines acknowledge the limitations of transplant for these individuals.
 The statement recommended the following Medicare-approved indications, pending availability of additional data:

 The AGA published an expert review on the treatment of short bowel syndrome in 2022.
-Best practice statements mirror the CMS recommendations, stating that individuals with short bowel syndrome and intestinal failure experiencing TPN complications should be referred early for intestinal transplantation consideration.
-Furthermore, individuals with short bowel syndrome and intestinal failure with high morbidity or low acceptance of TPN should also be considered for early listing for intestinal transplantation on a case-by-case basis.
+Their best practice statements mirror the CMS recommendations, stating that individuals with short bowel syndrome and intestinal failure experiencing TPN complications should be referred early for intestinal transplantation consideration.
+They state that individuals with short bowel syndrome and intestinal failure with high morbidity or low acceptance of TPN should also be considered for early listing for intestinal transplantation on a case-by-case basis.

 American Society of Transplantation